0x1B05/english/cnn10/content/20240304.typ

 All right, let's turn now to weather as we first head to Sierra Nevada mountain region, where blizzard conditions continue to slam the area.
 Dangerous, fierce winds of more than 75 miles per hour, as well as the heavy snowfall threatened to dump up to ten feet of snow in the mountain, has forced the officials to close down roads and impact travel.
 Many resorts on the California-Nevada border are also shut down, and about 6 million people in that region are in a winter alert.

 And let's head to another region, the Texas Panhandle continuing to be ravaged by the extremely hot and dry conditions, as the biggest inferno in Texas history rages on.
-The Smokehosue Creek Fire has been burning for nearly a week now, and destroyed more than 1 million acres in the State of Texas alone.
+The Smokehouse Creek Fire has been burning for nearly a week now, and destroyed more than 1 million acres in the State of Texas alone.
 It's a scary and devastating reality many Texans are dealing with.
 Let's turn to our Camila Bernal for more:

 It's been windy.
 It is hot, a lot hotter than it's been over the last couple of days.
 And it's dry, conditions that are making it extremely difficult for firefighters in this area that still battling the largest wildfire in Texas history .
 Containment is still very low.
 So there's a lot of work to be done.
 And in the meantime, you have that grieving process beginning for a lot of families have lost everything, the cleaner process.
 And like, you are seeing behind me at Johnson house, and it's been difficult to do that cleanup because the wind have been so high.
 But nonetheless, you're seeing them right now they are trying to sift that debris, trying to look for any jewellery, anything they can find of what was left of their home, the home that they have built for over 20 years.
 I want want you to listen to what Ronnie Johnson told me when he first got here to his home after the fire.